Blizera/Blizera/README.md

 ## About Me

-I'm a CS Student, however I self taught developer most of what I've learned independently, no courses, no bootcamps, just building real things and figuring it out.
+I'm a CS Student, however I taught myself most of what I've learned independently, no courses, no bootcamps, just building real things and figuring it out.
 I work across three domains: Roblox game development, full-stack web, and Discord bots.
 Most of my work lives in personal projects where I prototype, test, and refine systems until they're actually good.

 ---